Calderone, Richard Department of Microbiology and Immunology, Georgetown University Medical Center, Washington, DC.

 - Diagnosis of candidemia and invasive candidiasis

-A genus comprising yeastlike fungi that cause a variety of human diseases referred to as candidiasis.
-All Candida species are single-celled yeasts that are ovoid in shape and 3–5 μm in size, and they multiply by a process called budding.
+A genus comprising yeasts that cause a variety of human diseases referred to as candidiasis.
+All Candida species are single-celled yeasts (fungal organisms) that are ovoid in shape and 3–5 μm in size, and they multiply by a process called budding.
 Most of these species also produce filamentous growths, which appear as segmented tubelike structures (usually called pseudohyphae) that emerge as outgrowths from the unicellular yeasts.
-The most common species of the genus Candida that cause disease are C. albicans, C. glabrata, C. parapsilosis, C. tropicalis, and C. krusei.
-In particular, the frequency of disease caused by the last four species has increased since the introduction of fluconazole, an antifungal agent, because they are more often fluconazole-resistant.
+The most common species of the genus Candida that cause disease are C. albicans (Fig. 1), C. glabrata, C. parapsilosis, C. tropicalis, and C. krusei.
+In particular, the frequency of disease caused by the last four species has increased since the introduction of fluconazole (an antifungal agent) because they are more often fluconazole-resistant.
+In addition, C. auris is an emerging multidrug-resistant organism that is responsible for significant invasive infections with high mortality.
 See also: Drug resistance; Fungal infections; Fungi; Fungistat and fungicide; Medical mycology; Yeast

 The content above is only an excerpt.